NannyML/nannyml/docs/datasets/ma_employment.rst

 - 2 .No, outside US and Puerto Rico
 - 3 .No, different house in US or Puerto Rico

-MIL Character 1 - Military service
+MIL Character 1 - Military service:

 - b .N/A (less than 17 years old)
 - 1 .Now on active duty
 - 2 .On active duty in the past, but not now
 - 3 .Only on active duty for training in Reserves/National Guard
 - 4 .Never served in the military

-ANC Character 1 - Ancestry recode
+ANC Character 1 - Ancestry recode:

 - 1 .Single
 - 2 .Multiple
 - 3 .Unclassified